-Reports: The deacon shall provide a written annual report to the bishop if he/she has not met with the bishop during the year.
+Reports: The deacon shall provide a written annual report to the bishop if they have not met with the bishop during the year.
 Deacons functioning in a congregation shall give a written report to the presbyter of the parish.
 Those deacons on leave or otherwise not actively deployed shall write the bishop an annual letter describing their activities, spiritual life, connection with church, etc. Retired deacons are not required to provide annual reports/letters.

-If problems arise which affect the life of the congregation, and/or the ministry of presbyter or deacon, the deacon shall discuss them first with the presbyter who is his/her supervisor and follow his/her counsel and advice.
-In case of disagreement, the deacon, with the knowledge of the presbyter, shall inform the bishop in writing, with copy to the presbyter and the archdeacon.
+If problems arise which affect the life of the congregation, and/or the ministry of presbyter or deacon, the deacon shall discuss them first with the presbyter who is their supervisor and follow their counsel and advice.
+In case of disagreement, the deacon, with the knowledge of the presbyter, shall inform the bishop in writing, with a copy to the presbyter and the archdeacon.
 The bishop shall accept the responsibility for resolution.
 The quality of supervision and the adequacy of interpersonal communication shall be considered in working towards resolution.
 To the Presbyter: It is expected that the deacon serving your parish, will be given responsibilities, liturgical and otherwise, appropriate to the order.
-The presbyter (or other supervisor) and appropriate members of the congregation will prepare an annual evaluation of the work of the deacon, and after reviewing and discussing it with him/her, send a copy to the bishop.
+The presbyter/senior warden of the congregation will prepare an annual evaluation of the work of the deacon, and after reviewing and discussing it with them, send a copy to the bishop.
 The contents of the evaluation shall be considered when continuing education decisions are made.